 Apply to the Respiratory Therapist program at the Health Careers Admissions Process site.

-Students are strongly urged to meet with a health careers student success navigator (advisor) within the first semester of course work.
+Students are strongly urged to meet with their advisor within the first semester of course work.

 Complete the Respiratory Therapist program admission requirements.